Share on social media

 Yellowstone is a show that idealizes the history of the American West, when life was simpler and things were handled in particular ways.
 It also shows the hypocrisy of embracing violence in the name of maintaining a peaceful way of life.
 The show’s profile has risen dramatically as it continues to set ratings records, largely due to its strong cast, headed by Costner, and a true-to-life examination of how one person’s choices impact those around them.

-This is not a family show, at least if children are not yet of a certain age.
-The content sways between harmless conversation to violent and sexual content, some of which can be graphic.
-It’s a good show for couples who want a new binging experience.
+While it’s a show about a family, this is not a family show.
+It’s TV-MA, and the content sways between harmless conversation to violent and sexual content, some of which can be graphic.
+It is, however, a good show for couples who want a new binging experience.

 The Instagram account for Chief Joseph Ranch, the show’s real-life filming location, recently posted that season four had finished filming.
 The new season is speculated to premiere this June after a delay due to the pandemic.
 Also, two spinoff series have already been greenlit for the Paramount+ streaming platform.